 Property Insurance – This protects what your business owns.
 Your office equipment, computers, documents, building, etc. It also covers losses such as fire, theft, vandalism, natural disasters, etc.It only protects what your company owns.
 It would NOT cover the building if say it burned down while you were renting it.
 That’s up to the building owner.
-(As long as you didn’t cause it of course)There are two types of property policies available.
+(As long as you didn’t cause the fire, of course)There are two types of property policies available.
 1. All risk and 2.
 Peril specific policies.
 All risk is very broad in what it covers.
 Usually, it excludes whatever may not be covered.
 Peril specific only covers what is named on the policy.
 It may provide coverage for something that is specifically excluded from all risk coverage.

 Commercial General Liability Insurance – This is insurance that protects your business from damages you may cause to third parties such as customers.
 You will be protected when your business is found guilty of things such as bodily injury, property damage, libel, etc. Smaller companies will usually do just fine with this general coverage.
 However, there will be companies that require additional, more specific coverage for issues not covered in their general policy.

 Home Based Business Insurance – You may not need a building for your business.
 Maybe you run your company out of your home.
 This does NOT mean you don’t need coverage.
 Your homeowner’s policy normally will NOT cover you for business activities.
 Some policies allow for you to purchase a ‘rider’ to your homeowner’s policy, so that’s something to check into.